alexanderkozlenko/cotopaxi/doc/topics/cli-deploy.md

 <p />

 - `--profile`
-The path to the deployment profile or profiles that specify documents eligible for updates (JSON [schema](https://alexanderkozlenko.github.io/cotopaxi/schemas/profile.json)).
+The path to the deployment profile or profiles that specify documents eligible for updates (schema: [`profile.schema.json`](https://alexanderkozlenko.github.io/cotopaxi/schemas/profile.schema.json)).

 <p />